 Faire, an Online Marketplace, Seeks To Be Help Hub During COVID-19 Crisis

 Faire started out in 2017 as an online platform for small, independent retailers.
 Since the COVID-19 crisis, Faire has sought to also serve as a resource for retailers to navigate the crisis.
-The company's site includes a page which features business support for the COVID-19 crisis.
+The company's site includes a page that features business support for the COVID-19 crisis.
 There's also a site where those active on the site could partner with lenders to obtain payment protection program loans, according to Marcelo Cortes, Faire co-founder and chief technology officer.

 "Our mission at Faire has always been to empower our customers to chase their dreams, and during the COVID-19 crisis, that has meant listening closely to their most important needs and building products to help them navigate a path forward," Cortes said.

-Faire also has recently introduced virtual trade show style features such as virtual showrooms, and one-on-one video appointments.
-It also has recently introduced features for apparel companies to list in virtual showrooms, such as sizing charts for the clothing brands being represented.
+Faire also has recently introduced virtual trade-show style features such as livestreaming video and one-on-one video appointments.
+It also has recently introduced features for apparel companies to list on the platform, such as sizing charts for the clothing brands being represented.